On the structure of \'etale fibrations of $L_\infty$-bundles

 An important tool in the present paper is the homotopy transfer theorem.
 Let $(L,\delta)$ be a complex of vector bundles (of finite dimension, concentrated in finitely many positive degrees) over a manifold $M$.
-Assume that $L$ is endowed with a finite descending filtration $L=F_0L\supset F_1L\supset\ldots$ which is compatible with the grading and the differential $\delta$.
+Assume that $L$ is endowed with a finite descending filtration